HexnDex/printf/README.md

-printf project
+#printf project

-project documentation will be added soon
+-project documentation will be added soon